-When you find ineffective practices, look first to the system of rewards and recognition and then the process.
+When you find ineffective practices, look first to the system and the process.
 Next, seek input on how the leader's behavior impacts the followers.
 You receive what you reinforce, so analyze unacceptable behavior from the perspective of the followers.

-Focusing only on results will produce behavior that erodes the organization over time, e.g., Wells Fargo wanted more accounts and encouraged opening of unrequested accounts.
-Instead, focus on the desired behavior - customer service that grows more financial relationships and increases the number of customer accounts.
+Disloyalty is not what leaders should fear most; indifference and apathy are.
+Focusing only on results will produce behavior that erodes the organization over time, e.g., Wells Fargo's opening of unrequested accounts